ScazLab/task-models/README.rst

 Tools to manipulate and use task models for human robot collaboration.

-Started as a re-implementation of work from Bradley Hayes on hierarchical task models:
+For more information and citations, please use:

-    [Hayes2014] Hayes, Bradley and Scassellati, Brian **Discovering task constraints through observation and active learning** *Intelligent Robots and Systems (IROS 2014)*, 2014 IEEE/RSJ International Conference on (2014)
+    [Roncone2017] Roncone Alessandro, Mangin Olivier, Scassellati Brian **Transparent Role Assignment and Task Allocation in Human Robot Collaboration** *IEEE International Conference on Robotics and Automation (ICRA 2017)*, Singapore.

 Prerequisites
 -------------